NDRMF Provides Grant Rs264 Mln For Flood, Drought Disasters - UrduPoint

 NDRMF Provides Grant Rs264 Mln For Flood, Drought Disasters

-The signing ceremony for Grant Implementation Agreement with Muslim Aid Pakistan (MAP), was held here on Monday a press release said.
+The signing ceremony for Grant Implementation Agreement with Muslim Aid Pakistan (MAP), had been held here a press release said.

 From NDRMF, the Grant Implementation Agreement was signed by Khurram Khaliq Khan General Manager, Projects and Operations Group whereas, from MAP, the agreement was countersigned by Syed Shahnawaz Ali, Country Director.